vanniktech/gradle-android-junit-jacoco-plugin/README.md

   - Gets executed when the `check` task is executed
   - Generated Jacoco reports can be found under `build/reports/jacoco/`.

+In addition the plugin generates `mergeJacocoReports` & `jacocoTestReportMerged` tasks.

+`mergeJacocoReports` will merge all of the jacoco reports together.

+`jacocoTestReportMerged` will output an xml and html file for the merged report.

 Works with the latest Gradle Android Tools version 2.3.3.
 This plugin is compiled using Java 7 hence you also need Java 7 in order to use it.

 # Set up